crywolf/mkchlog/README.md

 Alternatively add symlinks in your .git/hooks directory to any of the provided githooks.

+To use prepared commit message template use the following command:

+`git config --local commit.template .githooks/commit_template.txt`

 ## Explanation

 (Rationale, idea and motivation by [Kixunil](https://github.com/Kixunil))